Neville Glover: Playing career

 A Seven Hills junior, Glover made his debut for Parramatta in 1975.
 The following year Parramatta reached the grand final which was played against Manly-Warringah.
-With ten minutes of the match remaining and 15 metres out from a wide-open try line Glover dropped ball over the line after Parramatta started a sweeping move from one side of the field to the other.

-Speaking in 2008 about the game, Glover said "Mate I'm at a prosecutors conference today and the dropped ball thing has already been mentioned twice, I wouldn't say it gets brought up daily but certainly once a week it gets a mention".
+With ten minutes of the match remaining and 15 metres out from a wide-open try line Glover dropped the ball over the line after Parramatta started a sweeping move from one side of the field to the other.
+Speaking in 2008 about the game, Glover said "Mate I'm at a prosecutors' conference today and the dropped ball thing has already been mentioned twice, I wouldn't say it gets brought up daily but certainly once a week it gets a mention".
 Glover dropped the pass which could have given the Eels the match-winning try.

 In 1978, Glover made his Australian test debut in Brisbane against a touring New Zealand side in the second of a three-test series.
 He scored the first of his two tries of the match after being on the field for only two minutes.
 He is listed on the Australian Players Register as Kangaroo No. 511.
-Glover also represented New South Wales in 1979 against Great Britain.
+During the 1979 Great Britain Lions tour Glover represented New South Wales in the match they hosted against Great Britain.

 Following a grand final loss in reserve grade, Glover left Parramatta.
 He played one more season with Penrith in 1983.